MicrosoftDocs/azure-stack-docs/AKS-Hybrid/manage-control-plane-nodes.md

 ---
 title: Manage control plane nodes in a Kubernetes cluster
-description: Learn how to manage control plane nodes in an AKS enabled by Azure Arc Kubernetes cluster ms.topic: how-to ms.date: 02/02/2024
+description: Learn how to manage control plane nodes in an AKS enabled by Azure Arc Kubernetes cluster. ms.topic: how-to ms.date: 02/02/2024
 author: sethmanheim